 Renting in Santiago

 We know how difficult moving to a different country can be, especially when you don’t speak the local tongue.
 Even more so in Chile, since many real estate agencies still consider it taboo to rent properties to foreigners.
-They ask for a plethora of documents and requisites that take literal years to obtain as a foreigner. many of them are troublesome to get even for Chileans!
+They ask for a plethora of documents and requisites that take literal years to obtain as a foreigner. many of which can be troublesome to get, even for Chileans!

 Renting should be all about choosing the right apartment.
 The one place that will be your home away from home, where you feel comfortable enough to concentrate on what really matters: your livelihood, family or traveling experience.